 If you are a continuing student and you meet the eligibility requirements, then you may be able to switch to ‘home’ for fees and receive Student Finance England funding, from September 2022.

-Please email email@example.com with your full name, student ID and a copy of your new BRP, and state the following: "I respectively request a fee status change under the new category 11 criteria, because my visa status has changed to [visa type].
-I have attached a copy to confirm this change.
-I look forward to hearing back from you for confirmation."
+If you already have a new BRP: please email email@example.com with your full name, student ID and a copy of your new BRP, and state the following: "I am requesting a fee status change under the new category 11 criteria, because my visa status has changed to [Visa type].
+I have attached a copy to confirm this change."
+Please submit this by 5pm on Wednesday 30 November 2022.

 Important to know: Your status will not change until confirmed by the Fee Status Review team.